Lost Car Title? Here’s Your Solution!

 • Notify your insurance company: Inform your insurance provider about the issuance of a duplicate title to update your policy records.

-• Consider a title lock: If you’re concerned about the of your car’s title, you might want to explore options like title locks or title protection services.
+• Consider a title lock: If you’re concerned about the security of your car’s title, you might want to explore options like title locks or title protection services.

 • Frequently Asked Questions